INDENG 290: Management of Technology Innovation Master Class for New Ventures & Research Impact

-Prize offerings of $20K or greater will be offered to teams who made most progress from a new venture point of view.
+Prize offerings will be offered to teams who made most progress from a new venture point of view.
 Leading Venture Capital, Investors, and others mentors will provide guidance and will be listed as part of the resource directory.

-Track I: For Existing New Venture Teams: (Apply now for awards, see below)
+Track I: For Existing New Venture Teams with an Idea

 - Student teams will be able to understand the basics of the startup process and move their innovations forward